|

 SEE ALSO: We bought and sold bitcoin — here's how it works Join the conversation about this story » NOW WATCH: Here's how to use one of the many apps to buy and trade bitcoin |

 Business Insider, 1/1/0001 12:00 AM PST Although US President Donald Trump did not label China a "currency manipulator" on his first day in office as he said he would, a team at Deutsche Bank is not ruling out the possibility of him doing so going forward.
 "Some time in the next couple of weeks, we think it is likely that President Trump will declare China a currency manipulator and propose penalties if it does not enter into negotiations to lower its trade surplus with the US," the team led by Michael Spencer, chief economist at Deutsche Bank, wrote in a note to clients last week.
 "This has been a consistent campaign promise and he has demonstrated since taking office his determination to deliver on his promises, however controversial," they continued.
 "Existing US law and its application by the Treasury in recent years are unlikely to satisfy the President's desire for strong penalties for unfair trade, so we anticipate that the proposed measures could go far beyond what has thought possible even a few weeks ago."
 China has been trying to control the rate of its currency's depreciation since 2014, and it has had a harder time keeping it stable in trade-weighted terms since mid-2016.
 Policymakers have reversed previous trends of capital account openness and currency internationalization in an attempt to slow the pace of the yuan's depreciation.
 Additionally, foreign exchange reserves have depreciated as they attempt to support the currency.
 As the Deutsche Bank team noted regarding this: "While this intervention policy can indeed be described as 'one sided' as proscribed by US law, it is intervention in the direction that would normally be viewed as in the US' interest – to prevent even faster depreciation of the Chinese currency."
-Notably, there are three criteria that must be met for a country to be labeled a currency manipulator by the Treasury Department:

 In their semi-annual April report, the Treasury created a "Monitoring List" of major trading partners that "merit attention based on an analysis of the three criteria."
 Once a country is added to the list, it is kept on there for at least two consecutive reports.